Zoulou95/Projet-Info4-CY-MI5A/README.md

 ## Utilisation

-To explore the site, you can open `index.html`, which will redirect you to all the other pages.
+To explore the site, you need to open a local server on your machine.

+### On Debian (or similar Linux distributions):
+1. Ensure PHP is installed.
+You can install PHP by running: `sudo apt update` and `sudo apt install php`

+2. Navigate to the project folder in the terminal.

+3. Start the PHP built-in server with the command: `php -S localhost:8000`

+4. Open your web browser and go to http://localhost:8000 to view the project.

+### On Windows:
+1. Install PHP from the official website: https://www.php.net/downloads.php

+2. Navigate to the project folder in the terminal.

+3. Start the PHP built-in server with the command: `php -S localhost:8000`

+4. Open your web browser and go to http://localhost:8000 to view the project.

+### On macOS:
+1. Install PHP via Homebrew, use `brew install php`.

+2. Navigate to the project folder in the terminal.

+3. Start the PHP built-in server with the command: `php -S localhost:8000`

+4. Open your web browser and go to http://localhost:8000 to view the project.

+## Usage

+We've created a file named `user_list.txt` in the `/data` folder for easy access to information (passwords are hashed in our database).
+You'll be able to retrieve user information and run tests according to their roles (standard, vip, admin, banned).

+**Please note**: this is not a database.

 ## Project structure

 ```
+📦 CyLanta Project
 ├── 📂 assets
 │   ├── 🖼️ images
 │   └── 🎬 video
+├── 📂 css
+│   ├── 🎨 admin_panel_style.css
+│   └── 🎨 ...
+├── 📂 data
+│   ├── 📊 trip_data.json
+│   └── 📊 ...
+├── 📂 includes
+│   ├── 📄 header.php
+│   └── 📄 ...
+├── 📂 presentation_phase2
-├── 📂 destinations
+├── 📂 script
-│   ├── 📄 presentation_bora.html
+│   ├── 📄 timelineBrowse.js
-│   └── ....
+│   └── 📄 registration.js
 ├── 📂 src
-│   ├── 📄 admin_panel.html
-│   ├── 📄 advanced_search.html
-│   ├── 📄 search.html
-│   ├── 📄 presentation_style.css
-│   ├── 📄 userpage.html
+│   ├── 📄 admin_panel.php
-│   ├── 📄 userpage_security.html
+│   ├── 📄 trip.php
-│   ├── 🎨 admin_panel_style.css
-│   ├── 🎨 advanced_search_style.css
-│   ├── 🎨 base_style.css
-│   └── ...
+│   └── 📄 ...
-├── 📂 presentation_phase1
-│   └── 🖼️ screenshots
 ├── 📄 CyLanta_Charte_Graphique.pdf
-├── 🏠 index.html
+├── 🏠 index.php
 ├── 📄 Rapport_Projet_Info_P2MI5-A.pdf
 ```

+## File overview

+## `/data` files

+`user_data.json` contains information on all users (name, email, hashed password, ID, etc.).

+`trip_data.json` contains information on all trips (name, ID, price, tags, etc.).

+`purchase_data.json` contains information on all purchases (ID, payment status, buyer, etc.).

-## Overview
+## `/includes` files

+The pages in the `/includes` folder contain the PHP functions used by all the code for page display and data processing.

+- `error.php` displays an error in the server console and to the user in the event of an error.

-- `base_style.css` is the default style sheet for all other pages: it defines their structure and the style of the navigation bar and footers.
+- `header.php` and `footer.php` display the navigation bar and footer on all pages.

+- `logs.php` allows administrators to track website activity in the `server.log` file (login, registration, etc.).

+- `profile_manager.php` is the page used to retrieve profile information from our json database, and update it if necessary.

+- `trip_function.php` is the page for displaying and configuring trips.

+- The functions in `session_start.php` are used to check the existence of cookies or to create them, and to initialize session variables.

+## `/script` files

+- `timelineBrowse.js` lets you configure the stages of a journey using a timeline that displays a different table with each click, which is more comfortable.

+- `registration.js` is the login and registration overlay.

+## `/src` files

+- `admin_panel.php` is used to manage user accounts.
+It presents a list of registered users and buttons to modify a property of each user (e.g. VIP customer, banning of the customer who would no longer be able to buy trips, etc.).

+- `confirmation.php` and `order_confirmed.php` pages respectively summarize a user's choice of a trip and display a message to indicate that the purchase was successful.

+- `inscription.php` and `connexion.php` pages contain functions for managing user data and allowing a user to log in.

-- `presentation_style.css` is the default style sheet for all presentation pages located in `/destination`.
+- `payment.php` is the page for retrieving trip purchase data.

+- `purchase_details.php` provides order information for a trip purchased by a user

+- `result.php` provides the user with the results of a quick trip search or a more specific search.
+This page takes you back to the search page if no trip is found.

+- `search.php` and `advanced_search.php` includes an integrated quick-search and specific field for sorting trips by a specific tag (e.g soleil, plongée, etc.) or a price, a date.

+- `trip.php` is the display page for trips and their characteristics.
+This page allows users to plan their trip and modify each stage to select activities and hotels.
+The display of this page depends on the id of the trip to be displayed.

+- `update_role.php` allows you to change a user's role and ban a user.

+- `userpage.php` displays a logged-in user's own profile with buttons for modifying the various fields (name, order history, password, etc.).

+---

-- The page `index.html` is the default home page when you arrive on the website.
-It contains the website presentation and redirects to more specific search pages.
+- `index.php` is the default home page when you arrive on the website and contains the website presentation.
 It contains a registration form and an account creation form.

-- `admin_panel.html` is used to manage user accounts.
-It presents a list of registered users and buttons to modify a property of each user (e.g. VIP customer, banning of the customer who would no longer be able to buy trips, etc.).

-- `advanced_search.html` is a travel search page with several filter fields (dates, locations, options, price, etc.).

-- `search.html` includes an integrated quick-search field for sorting trips by destination.

-- `userpage.html` displays a logged-in user's own profile with buttons for modifying the various fields (name, email, etc.).

-- `userpage_security.html` allows the user to modify his password.
-**NOTE** : this page is temporary, we will integrate the security page into `userpage.html` when we get to phase 2 (JavaScript).

-- The presentations pages in the `/destinations` folder are used to display and present the various holidays available and their characteristics (price, user ratings, etc.).